Alexander-Barth/NCDatasets.jl/docs/src/other.md

 ## Fill values and missing values

 In the NetCDF [CF conventions](https://cfconventions.org/Data/cf-conventions/cf-conventions-1.11/cf-conventions.html#missing-data) there are the attributes `_FillValue` (single scalar)  and `missing_value` (single scalar or possibly a vector with multiple missing values).
-While missing values are represented as a special [`Missing` type](https://docs.julialang.org/en/v1/manual/missing/) in Julia, for some application it is more convenient to use another special value like the special floating point number `NaN`.
+Value in the netCDF file matching, these attributes are replaced by the [`Missing` type](https://docs.julialang.org/en/v1/manual/missing/) in Julia per default.
+However, for some applications, it is more convenient to use another special value like the special floating point number `NaN`.

-For example:
+For example, this is a netCDF file where the variable `var` contains a `missing` which is automatically replaced by the fill value 9999.

 ```julia
 using NCDatasets